Types of Mutual Funds

 Equity funds can also be classified by U.S. or international stocks.

 - Growth and income funds: These funds typically invest in stocks and bonds.
 Stocks are known for their growth potential, bonds for their income-producing capabilities.
 Growth and income funds don't have as much growth potential as growth funds, but tend to be less volatile in price.

-- Target-date funds: A mutual fund that automatically adjusts the stocks, bonds, cash equivalents mix in its portfolio according to a selected time frame that is appropriate for a particular investor.
+- Target-date funds: A mutual fund that automatically adjusts the holdings mix in its portfolio according to a selected time frame that is appropriate for a particular investor.

 Bond or Fixed Income Funds